kaikue/Oceania/README.md

 - Mod support (additional classes & jsons in mod folder)
 - Make image loading only happen once ever (for itemdrops especially)
 	- Don't render giant blocks in player's hand- use BlockDrop versions
-- Shift click on inventory transfer buttons to smart transfer?
+- Favorite items so they don't get mass-transferred (or dropped?)
 - WAILA
 - Player:44 throws exception when collecting dropped itemstack? (dropping itemstack in wrong chunk?)
 - Esc to pause or close GUI
+- Click outside of inventory or press R to drop item in world
 - Sliding puzzle lock
 	- 3x3 version
 	- test solution checking